Smaller Keys for the McEliece Cryptosystem: A Convolutional Variant with GRS Codes: Acknowledgement

 \section{Acknowledgement}

-The authors would like to thank Jorge Brandão, Karan Khathuria and Jean-Pierre Tillich for useful comments on this work.
-This work was supported by The Center for Research and Development in Mathematics and Applications (CIDMA) through the Portuguese Foundation for Science and Technology (FCT - Fundação para a Ciência e Tecnologia), references UIDB/04106/2020.
-The second and third authors were supported by Spanish grants PID2019-108668GB-I00 of the Ministerio de Ciencia e Innovaci\'{o}n of the Gobierno de Espa\~{n}a and VIGROB-287 of the Universitat d'Alacant.
+The authors would like to thank Jorge Brandão, Karan Khathuria, Jean-Pierre Tillich and Markus Grassl for useful discussions during the preparation of this paper.
+The first and fourth author were supported by The Center for Research and Development in Mathematics and Applications (CIDMA) through the Portuguese Foundation for Science and Technology (FCT - Fundação para a Ciência e Tecnologia), reference UIDB/04106/2020.
+The second and third authors were supported by Spanish I+D+i project PID2022-142159OB-I00.